13 Day Premium Tour | F13

 *We reserve the right to alter tour itineraries without notice due to climatic conditions and other circumstances outside our control.

 Click on Map to View, Download or Print Tour Guide

 13 Day Premium Tour / Tours Tasmania

 This 13 Day 12 Night Package encompasses everything that a curious traveller could want to explore in Tasmania from the comfort of our private coach bus.
 Your host Robert has parcelled together 20 years of experience exploring Tasmania and arranged an itinerary that truly reflects and showcases the diversity of Tasmania’s attractions.
 An anti-clockwise loop of the island, we move fast enough to sample dozens of the most scenic locations yet slow enough to relax and enjoy a ‘holiday paced’ tour.
 On 3 occasions we stay at our accommodation for multiple nights, meaning you won’t need to pack and unpack those bags daily.
+Suitable for all ages and fitness levels this tour is great for couples, families, friends and YES we cater for Single travellers!
 This 13 Day experience will truly leave an amazing and lasting impression.

 Day 1 – Hobart

 Meet and greet for an evening meal and drinks at the Ibis Styles Hotel in Hobart and get to know Robert, your host for the 13 days.
 Comprehensive tour itineraries will be provided along with a personalised map graphically depicting your 13-day journey which covers approximately 2000 km.